Wedding cake: Superstitions

 The wedding cake is surrounded by superstitions.
 In a traditional American wedding, maidens would be invited to pull ribbons that are attached to the bottom layer of the wedding cake.
 Out of all the ribbons, only one contains a charm or a ring, and whoever gets the charm will be the next person to marry.
+A similar tradition in the south of England, believed to have originated in Romany culture, involves baking a wooden clothes peg in the cake, symbolising the connection of the couple to each other.
 In other countries, the wedding cake is broken over the bride's head to ensure fertility and bring good fortune to the couple.
 Also, some people today think that eating the crumbs of the wedding cake would give them good luck because the wedding cake symbolizes happiness and good life to the newlywed couple.

 There are also myths that bridesmaids have on dreaming of their future husbands.
 Hopeful bridesmaids would take a piece of cake home and place it under the pillow.
 Some bridesmaids would sleep with the pieces of cake in their left stocking and the rest under their pillows after passing the pieces of cake through the bride's wedding ring.

 In the medieval era, wedding cakes were constructed in rolls and buns that were laid on top of each other.
 The groom and bride would attempt to share a kiss on top of the stack of rolls to ensure fertility and have good fortune.